aparo/pyes/docs/guide/reference/java-api/query-dsl.rst

+.. _es-guide-reference-java-api-query-dsl:

 =========
 Query Dsl
 =========

-elasticsearch provides a full Java query dsl in a similar manner to the REST :doc:`Query DSL <.//guide/reference/query-dsl/>`.
+elasticsearch provides a full Java query dsl in a similar manner to the REST :ref:`Query DSL <es-guide-reference-java-api-guide-reference-query-dsl>`.
 The factory for query builders is **QueryBuilders** and the factory for filter builders is **FilterBuilders**.
 Here is an example:

 .. code-block:: java